i-love-flamingo/flamingo/docs/Developing/HelloWorld.md

   h1 Hello #{name}
 ```

-Run the frontend pipeline and compile everything, `yarn run build`.
+Run the frontend pipeline and compile everything, `cd akl/frontend && yarn run build`.
+(Or - if you don't have yarn installed: `cd akl/frontend && ./build.sh`

 Now it's time to render the template.
 Flamingo has a couple of Responders-helpers, such as: